aws-samples/automate-user-onboarding-for-fsi-with-generative-ai/README.md

 In this repository, we present a solution that harnesses the power of Generative AI to streamline the user onboarding process for financial services through a digital assistant.
 Onboarding new customers in the banking is a crucial step in the customer journey, involving a series of activities designed to fulfill Know-Your-Customer (KYC) requirements, conduct necessary verifications, and introduce them to the bank's products or services.
 Traditionally, user onboarding has been a tedious and heavily manual process.
 Our solution provides practical guidance on addressing this challenge by leveraging a Generative AI assistant on AWS.

 Amazon Bedrock is a fully managed service that offers a choice of high-performing foundation models (FMs) from leading AI companies like AI21 Labs, Anthropic, Cohere, Meta, Mistral AI, Stability AI, and Amazon via a single API, along with a broad set of capabilities you need to build generative AI applications with security, privacy, and responsible AI.
-Using Anthropic Claude 3 Haiku on Amazon Bedrock, we build a digital assistant that automates paperwork, identity verifications, and engages customers through conversational interactions, called Amazon Penny.
+Using Anthropic Claude 3.5 Sonnet on Amazon Bedrock, we build a digital assistant that automates paperwork, identity verifications, and engages customers through conversational interactions, called Amazon Penny.
 As a result, customers can be onboarded in a matter of minutes through secure, automated workflows.

 ## Architecture